-Preventive & Functional Medicine Direct Care Serving Georgia & Florida
+Functional Medicine Clinic Serving Georgia & Florida | Telemed Available!

-Preventive & Functional Medicine Direct Care Serving Georgia & Florida
+Functional Medicine Clinic Serving Georgia & Florida | Telemed Available!

 Low Dose Naltrexone (LDN), a compounded microdosing of traditional naltrexone, holds the potential to help millions of people suffering from various autoimmune diseases and cancers, and even autism, chronic fatigue, and depression find relief.
 Administered off-label in small daily doses (0.5 to 4.5 mg), this generic drug is extremely affordable and presents few known side effects.
 So why has it languished in relative medical obscurity?